Did you know that there’s such a thing as “hourglass syndrome”?

 Physiotherapy is the typical treatment for hourglass syndrome.
 Their goal is to properly activate your diaphragm and relax the overloaded muscles of your back and abdomen.
 They will also help their patients break free from the habit of sucking in their stomachs.
 This can be achieved through therapy sessions as recommended by the physiotherapist.

 Are you experiencing hourglass syndrome?
 Do you struggle with stomach gripping?
-If yes, know that you’re not alone and there is help available.
+If yes, know that you’re not alone and help is available.